pydata/bottleneck/README.rst

 Unit tests
 ==========

-To keep the install dependencies light, test dependencies are made available via a setuptools "extra":

-    $ pip install bottleneck[test]

-Or, if working locally:

-    $ pip install .[test]

 After you have installed Bottleneck, run the suite of unit tests::

   In [1]: import bottleneck as bn